garretgonzales/CodeCalibrate/README.md

 ## ⚠️ Current limitations

 - The active curriculum is Java-only and intentionally small.
-- Mastery is calculated and used for recommendations, but a full learner profile and mastery dashboard are not implemented yet.
+- Dashboard progress is available, but a dedicated learner profile with an avatar, profile editing, and a complete activity archive is not implemented yet.
 - Exercise evaluation depends on the availability and latency of Judge0/RapidAPI.
 - Exercise assembly depends on access to the pinned private GitHub content revision.
 - Authentication lasts for the current browser session by design; closing the session requires another login.